projectdiscovery/cdncheck/README.md

 CONFIG:
-   -r, -resolver string[]  list of resolvers to use (file or comma separated) -e, -exclude            exclude detected ip from output
+   -r, -resolver string[]  list of resolvers to use (file or comma separated) -e, -exclude            exclude detected ip from output -retry int              maximum number of retries for dns resolution (must be at least 1) (default 2)

 UPDATE:
    -up, -update                 update cdncheck to latest version